react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/testing.md

 And that's how you unit-test your components and make sure they work correctly!

 Be sure to have a look at our example application.
 It deliberately shows some variations of test implementations with `react-testing-library`.

+> For more robust user interaction tests, see [@testing-library/user-event](https://github.com/testing-library/user-event). `fireEvent` dispatches DOM events, but `user-event` should be used to simulate full interactions, which may fire multiple events and do additional checks along the way.